 Deciding which company to go with will depend on the costs and the quality of service that you are looking for.
 The only factor we haven’t fully discussed here is how security protocols impact transcription rates of human transcription services.
 Again, you often pay for what you get.
 Fundamentally, you should always look for added value when it comes to higher price points.
 Most things about transcription services can be tailored to fit your transcription needs.
 Finding the right company is about understanding the outcome you want and doing the research to find a solution that fits.

 You have been reading our rate guide for transcription services.
-If you want to learn more about how to choose the best transcription service for you, including information on how security procedures impact transcript price points, we have written an Ultimate Guide to Transcription Services just for you!
+If you want to learn more about how to choose the best transcription service for you, including information on how security procedures impact transcript price points, we have written a load of blogs that should help answer your questions!